 Trident students may use the online library resources at no additional cost.
-The library may be accessed upon login to the Trident Learning Community student portal.
+The library may be accessed through the Trident Learning Community student portal.

 Trident students also have access to services including but not limited to Admissions and Enrollment, Advising, Transcripts and Records, Finance/Financial Aid, Career Development, IT, and Student Success and Disability Services.